nasdyko/nasdyko.github.io/_tabs/about.md

 ---

-You can say I am a `software developer` and someone who enjoys doing `reverse engineering` in his free time.
+You can say I am a `software developer` and someone who enjoys doing `reverse engineering` on his free time.